charleslouis/basement/README.md

 bower install
 ````

-## Theme development
+## Theme development and usage
 #### Compile and reload
 Once installed you can simply use : `grunt dev` during theme development.
 This will watch your repo for updates to your SCSS, JS and PHP files and Grunt will automatically :
 - compile your SCSS to CSS in a single file in an **expanded style** with **sourcemap** and **debugInfo**
 - check your JS using [jshint](http://www.jshint.com/).
-This can be configured in the .jshint file
+This can be configured in the .jshintrc file
 - ~~uglify~~ beautify your JS in a single file with `console.log()` and comments preserved so that debug is easier
 - reload your web page using [livereload](http://livereload.com/) browser extension